krancour/brignext/PROPOSAL.md

 N.B: The Kubernetes namespace to be used by each new project is proposed to _not_ be specifiable by any Brigade user.
-Since Brigade cannot know what permissions (if any) a user posseses within the underlying Kubernetes cluster, allowing any Brigade user to specify the namespace for a new project could be abused as an avenue for escalating user privileges as high as Brigade's own (which are substatial) to effectively hijack any existing namespace.
+Since Brigade cannot know what permissions (if any) a user possesses within the underlying Kubernetes cluster, allowing any Brigade user to specify the namespace for a new project could be abused as an avenue for escalating user privileges as high as Brigade's own (which are substantial) to effectively hijack any existing namespace.
 Similarly, the Kubernetes service accounts used by a given Brigade project's workers and jobs within its assigned namespace are automatically created and are _not_ user specifiable.